92green/react-entity-editor/README.md

  - **action**

     Action are functions that the user can trigger with the UI, such as `save` or `delete`.
 Each action contains a `workflow`, and calling an action will start its workflow.
+Only one action can be in progress at a time.

  - **workflow**